 Attorney General Ken Paxton

-First elected to the Texas House of Representatives in 2002, General Paxton represented House District 70 for 10 years, one of the fastest-growing regions in the state.
-In 2012, he was elected to the Texas State Senate, representing Senate District 8 in Collin and Dallas counties.
+First elected to the Texas House of Representatives in 2002, Attorney General Paxton represented House District 70 for 10 years, one of the fastest-growing regions in the state.
+In 2012, he was elected to the Texas state Senate, representing Senate District 8 in Collin and Dallas counties.

 He met his wife Angela, a guidance counselor at Legacy Christian Academy in Frisco, while they were students at Baylor.
 The Paxtons have four children: Tucker, Abby, Mattie, and Katie.
 They are members of Prestonwood Baptist Church in Plano.